systemslab/popper-paper/paper/paper.md

 covers the second one (packaging); and so on.
 Based on this, we see the need for a new methodology that has the following properties:

-  * Reproducible from the get-go without incurring in extra work for the researcher.
+  * Reproducible from the get-go without incurring any extra work for the researcher.
 To the contrary, it should require the same or less effort but in a convened way.
   * Improve the personal workflows of scientists by having a common